 Rories

 Studs Not On Top.
 Many elements have the little building studs on the sides of bricks.
 This enables 'sideways building' (as TLG prefer to call it) at 90° but there are many methods of building at 180° also.
-SNOT technique is perhaps to be considered the cornerstone of adult fan building, allowing exciting new possibilities and finer detailing.STAMP
+SNOT technique is perhaps to be considered the cornerstone of advanced building, allowing exciting new possibilities and finer detailing.STAMP

 "Dark Ages" - I like that! :-D